kerbinagent/tabpy2/README.md

 4. The total number of breaking teams and breaking novices
 5. If the tab is released (at the bottom of all settings, check the tick after the tournament ends)
 6. Set whether registration is open
+7. Admin code: the code you need to access breaking list.
+Default is 'admin'.
+Change it as soon as possible
 ### Inputting
 Go to /admin and add a few stuff:
 1. School: